 Klaus von Klitzing, a German physicist, was awarded the 1985 Nobel Prize in Physics.
 He worked from 1979 to 1980 conducting research in Oxford’s Clarendon Laboratory where he had access to the necessary equipment to produce the very strong magnetic fields that he needed to carry out the work that would eventually lead to the discovery of the Quantized Hall Effect, the work for which he was awarded the Nobel Prize.

-With over 3,500 alumni, Germany is home to the 5th largest concentration of Oxford alumni in the world.
+With over 5,400 alumni, Germany is home to the third largest concentration of Oxford alumni outside the UK.

 Among Oxford’s notable alumni are: